 • Small rubber feet in bottom corners of enclosure keep unit from sliding on your work surface

 • Clear 1/8" thick acrylic cover plate prevents damage if an object is accidentally dropped onto your DMMCheck Plus.
-Since the cover is clear, the power-on LED and connection terminals are easily seen.

-• Robust PCB turret terminals on voltage, current, and resistor connections.
+• Robust PCB turret terminals on voltage, current, and resistor connections. (turrets now standard on all units)

 Shown above is our Agilent 3458A in 4-wire (Kelvin) resistance mode measuring a DMMCheck Plus 100K precision resistor.